-In some cases, people will need ongoing specialist care, and in other cases a shared follow-up care arrangement with their general practitioner may be appropriate.
+In some cases, people will need ongoing specialist care, and in other cases a shared follow-up care arrangement with their primary healthcare provider may be appropriate.
 This will be informed by the type and stage of a person's cancer, the treatment they have received and the needs of the person and their whānau (refer Principle 5).

-The following references inform care after treatment for the person with Multiple Myeloma:
+The following references inform care after treatment for the person with ovarian cancer: [Best Practice Advocacy Centre New Zealand \(bpacNZ\) guidance](#).